 - The PCL -S (specific) asks about symptoms in relation to an identified ‘stressful experience’; The PCL-C (civilian) asks about symptoms in relation to ‘stressful experiences’ (ptsd.va.gov/professional/pages/assessments/ptsd-checklist.asp).
 Because of the difficulty in differentiating between amnesia due to TBI and psychogenic amnesia, any item relating to an inability to recall an important aspect of the trauma (in the PCL-S this is Item 8: ‘Trouble remembering important parts of the stressful experience?’) is generally omitted from the overall score and cluster score (O’Donnell, Creamer, Bryant, Schnyder, and Shalev, 2003).

 These Guidelines are a revision of four separate documents developed in 2006.
-The Motor Accidents Authority thanks the working party involved in developing the original guidelines, the working party involved in this revision and all interested parties who contributed during the consultation process that informed the development of the revised Guidelines.
+We thank the working party involved in developing the original guidelines, the working party involved in this revision and all interested parties who contributed during the consultation process that informed the development of the revised Guidelines.

 Working Group to revise the Guidelines for neuropsychological assessment in the NSW CTP Scheme